GuessMyHat/ducky-payloads/README.md

 ### REMEMBER
-All these information and samples scripts are for educational purpose only.
+All these information and samples scripts are for educational purpose only. <br>
 I'm not responsible for any use you will do with all these information, don't get you in trouble.